amaro0/ts-arch-unit/README.md

 ---

-API is not stable and might be changed in further releases.
+API is not stable and might be changed in future releases.